Actionable Neural Representations: Grid Cells from Minimal Constraints

 where $I_d(\Delta\va)$ are the {\it irreps} of the group in question, which are square matrices not necessarily of the same size as $d$ varies, and $\mS$ is some invertible square matrix.

 To motivate our current rabbit hole further, this is exactly the result we hinted towards in Section~\ref{sec:Objective}.
 We discussed $\mT(\Delta\theta)$, and, in 2-dimensions, argued it was, up to a linear transform, the 2-dimensional rotation matrix.
 Further, we discussed how every extra two neurons allowed you to add another frequency, i.e. another rotation matrix.
-These rotation matrices are the ${\it irreps}$ of the rotation group, and adding two neurons allows you to create a larger $\mT(\Delta\theta)$ by stacking rotation matrices on top of one another.
+This was an attempt to motivate the plausibility of the Peter-Weyl theorem: the rotation matrices are the ${\it irreps}$ of the group of transformations of an angle, and adding two neurons allows you to create a larger $\mT(\Delta\theta)$ by stacking rotation matrices on top of one another.
 Now including the invertible linear transform, $\mS$, we can state the 4-dimensional version of equation~\ref{eq:rep_intuition}:

 In performing this decomposition the role of the rotation matrices as {\it irreps} is clear.
 There are infinitely many types, each specified by an integer frequency, $n_d$, and their direct product produces any {\it representation} of the rotation group.